MRGilak/Active-Disturbance-Rejection-Controller/README.md

 I've summarized a comprehensive note on the theoretical background of _actve disturbance rejection controller_ and _tracking differentiators_.
 You can find it in [here](/docs/theory.md) (I'll add the cascaded ADRC documentation as soon as possible).

-__Note__: The Python implementation (which can be installed with `pip install adrc`) is currently not the latest version.
+__Note__: The Python version on Pypi (which can be installed with `pip install adrc`) is currently not the latest version.
 This is because access to the global internet has been cut off in Iran for the past two months!
 I'll update that as soon as possible.
-For now, you can use.
 For now, I highly recommend using the implementation available on Github.

 __Note__: Important notes for the Python, C++, Matlab, and Simulink implementations are given after the introduction!